 As an aside, I just realised I have listed off at least three of my desert islands watches there.
 Maybe I have a… type?

-It’s not quite the same as the bad boy cliche, although it’s undoubtedly knitted through some of the aforementioned characters.
-It’s a grumpiness, a disdain of or disinterest in the entire world, a pridefulness even.
+It’s not quite the same as the bad boy cliché, although it’s undoubtedly knitted through some of the aforementioned characters.
+It’s a grumpiness, a disdain for or disinterest in the entire world, a pridefulness even.

 Only one woman could see their bright spots, can experience their warmth and affection.
 We don’t pity them and yet their understanding of one character helps us to forgive their attitude or rejection of others.
 That their excessive affection towards the female lead excuses everything.
 Looking at it from this vantage point, it seems… a little toxic?

 Let’s take the Duke of Hastings (spoilers ahead).

 I’m not saying he’s a prime candidate for this – I reckon Fitzwilliam Darcy of Pemberley might the genesis and therefore the archetype of the trope – the Duke is merely the one I’ve watched most recently.

 We know that he has made a decision to never take a wife or have children because of his upbringing – fair enough.
 But it seems he avoids all company completely, disappearing for months on end and doesn’t even stay in contact with his mother’s best friend and the woman who basically raised him.
 A little harsh.